switz/driver/README.md

 After working with state machines, I realized I was tracking UI states via a plethora of boolean flags, often intermixing const/let variables with inline ternary logic.
 This is inevitable when working with a library like react.

+Even though state machines are very useful, often my UI state is derived from boolean logic (via API data or useStates) and not from a state machine I want to build and manually transition myself.
+This is effectively a dumb state machine that is controlled externally.

 I wanted a way to carefully craft explicit states and derive common values from them.
 For example, a particular button component may have several states, but will always need to know:

 1. is the button disabled?